Pause

 Course overview

-Join us this November in New York City for a 3-day advanced Shakespeare short course.
-Refine your craft, deepen your connection to Shakespeare's text, and elevate your performance skills under the guidance of RADA's principal, Niamh Dowling, and expert tutors.
+Join us at Ripley-Grier Studios in New York City for a 3-day advanced Shakespeare short course.
+Refine your craft, deepen your connection to Shakespeare's text, and elevate your performance skills under the guidance of RADA's Principal, Niamh Dowling, and expert tutors.

 This advanced Shakespeare course is a rare opportunity for professional actors to study with one of the world's leading drama schools.
 Enhance your skills, deepen your understanding, and transform your approach to classical acting.